 Step 5 Trim 4x4 post sleeves to length.
 Post sleeves should be a minimum of 1-1/2" longer than the railing height.
-Example: For a 36" high railing, trim post sleeve to a minimum of 37-1/2"; it can be left longer if desired.
+Stair posts may be longer to allow for the riser height.
 Slide a trimmed post sleeve over each 4x4 railing post.
 Post sleeve should slide easily over the post.
 DO NOT FORCE post sleeve onto post.
 Twisted or crooked 4x4s should be replaced.
 Slide a post base trim over each post sleeve for a finished look.
 Note: It is recommended to install the post base trim prior to installing the bottom rail.
 However, the two-piece design does allow the installer to add the post base trim after the rail has been installed.
-To install, apply a thin line of clear exterior construction adhesive to the inside of the post trim, where it will contact the post sleeve, and snap into place around the base of the post sleeve.
+To install, apply a thin line of clear exterior construction adhesive to the inside of the post sleeve.

 Step 6 Measure the distance between installed post sleeves to determine the length of the top and bottom rails.
-Place the bottom rail on the stair treads next to the posts and adjust so the distance between the first baluster hole and post is greater than 2-3/4" minimum or equal on both ends (fig. 8).
+Place the bottom rail on the stair treads next to the posts and adjust so the distance between the first baluster hole and post is greater than 2-3/4" minimum and equal on both ends (fig. 9).
 Mark the rail to the proper length and angle.
 Cut the bottom rail.
-Cut the top rail to the same length and angle (fig. 9).
+Cut the top rail to the same length and angle (fig. 10).
+Drill one 1/4" drain hole through the bottom of the rail to prevent trapping water.
+Position the hole toward the lower end of the rail, roughly 2" from rail end to avoid the lower bracket.